Lotus-King-Research/Padma-Backend/docs/Development.md

-# Offline
+# Environment

-There are several options for running Padma on your local machine (or network) locally.
-The below method is intended for development purpose, and not recommend for regular users.
-A fully feautured desktop version of Padma will be available in the coming months.

-## Development
+The below is recommended for development:

 ```
 # get the package